csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

   - keypair to access the VM
   - security groups for firewall rules for ports 22 and 8080
   - restrict the access to limited ip addresses to avoid risks
-- You have SSH and GeoServer access to the VM (TODO: unclear)
+- The ports for SSH and GeoServer are open, at least ports 22 and 8080 (TODO: correct?)
 - You have copied the GeoServer "Platform Independent Binary" installation package to the server

 ## GeoServer installation